Bodies, black boxes handed over from Ukraine crash site

 "What are they trying to hide?"
 Obama said at the White House.

-Australian Prime Minister Tony Abbott described what was happening at the scene as a cover-up.

-"After the crime, comes the cover-up.
-What we have seen is evidence tampering on an industrial scale and obviously that has to stop," Abbott told reporters in Canberra on Tuesday.
+U.S. Secretary of State John Kerry laid out on Sunday what he called overwhelming evidence of Russian complicity in the shooting down of the Malaysia Airlines plane, and expressed disgust at how the bodies of the victims had been treated at the crash site.

-Russia's Defence Ministry has challenged Western accusations that pro-Russian separatists were responsible for shooting down the airliner and said Ukrainian warplanes had flown close to it.
+But Russia's Defence Ministry challenged accusations that pro-Russian separatists were responsible for shooting down the airliner and said Ukrainian warplanes had flown close to it.

 The ministry also rejected accusations that Russia had supplied the rebels with SA-11 Buk anti-aircraft missile systems - the weapon said by Kiev and the West to have downed the airliner - "or any other weapons".